Anoncheg1/emacs-configs/QUESTIONS.md

     (execute-extended-command nil "indent-for-tab-command" nil)

-<a id="org3756f16"></a>
+<a id="org3a8c6da"></a>

-# How to change current directory "default-directory" to directory of emacs's start or directory of other buffer?
+# Buffer: How to change current directory "default-directory" to directory of emacs's start or directory of other buffer?

 to change directory to emacs's start temporarely: